BYUCMR/NASA_BIG_Idea_Challenge_24/Revised_Arduino_Code/Notes.md

 - Am I setting return to transmitting false?
 - In the radio_receive, maybe don't use an if statement for radio.available(...).
 Instead use a while loop?

+## 1/31/2025
+I have noticed that the arduinos potentially act differently when connected to the computer, even though their main power supply remains the battery.
+I feel like this might have something to do with grounding then?
+I figure that the computer would be able to provide a consistent grounding, and this might help performance.

+Node 4 is busted.
+It saps power from my computer, and will not allow it to connect to the serial monitor at all.

+I was testing the "right" side of the robot ie down node 3, but then node 2 was asking node 1 for information again.
+When I plugged into node 1, node 2 kept on asking.
+Thus, I believe it was node 2 that was mistaken about its data.
+Even though node 1 was trying to communicate back, node 2 was not belieiving it.
+Therefore, check the error code to see if it gets stuck in an infinite loop or not.